lyccrius/blog.lyccri.us/solution/codeforces.md

 ---
 layout: archive
-which_category: acwing
+which_category: codeforces
-title: All posts of category 'solution/acwing'
+title: "Solution to Codeforces"
 ---